ViDA: Extension of OSS return for cross-border movement of: own goods; B2C e-commerce; and B2B call-off stock. Likely delay to 2026

 Harmonisation of B2B reverse charge.
 But extension of marketplace ‘deemed supplier’ to EU sellers proposal now dropped

-The proposed 2025 adaption of the existing One-Stop-Shop OSS VAT return to further B2C and B2B stock movements is at the core of the Single VAT Return pillar of VAT in the Digital Age.
-The other two pillars are: Digital Reporting Requirements and 2015 Platform economy.
+The proposed 2025 adoption – now likely delayed to 2026 – of the existing One-Stop-Shop OSS VAT return to further B2C and B2B stock movements is at the core of the Single VAT Return pillar of VAT in the Digital Age.
+The other two pillars are: Platform Economy 2025; and Digital Reporting Requirements delayed to 2030.

 Extension of OSS for B2C and B2C own stocks

 - The e-commerce package success of One-Stop-Shop VAT return for distance selling will be extended to movements of own stock by e-commerce sellers prior to B2C e-commerce sale (B2B2C transactions).